mparker2/mparker_phd_thesis/chapter_4/text.md

 ### Reverse Translation Method

 Relative frequency of codon usage for all Arabidopsis CDS sequences was calculated in python.
 CDSs from multiple transcripts of the same gene were treated separately, since flattening may have resulted in frameshifts.
 Reverse translation was conducted by translating CDSs into protein, then randomly selecting codons to represent the protein, weighting each codon by its usage.
 100 reverse translated potential coding sequences (PCSs) were generated per CDS.
 G content on each strand was calculated using 20bp windows and reinterpolated to 100 bins, for both real CDSs and PCSs.
 Reinterpolation was conducted using piecewise linear interpolation with 100 evenly spaced positions along the length of the sequence.
 PG4 content was calculated using G4Seeqer and the overlapping Quadparser method.
 Overlapping PG4s were flattened into a single interval.
 PG4s were binned into 100 equally sized bins per gene, based on the midpoint of the PG4.
 Resultant profiles were stored in HDF5 format using `h5py` [@Collette2013].
 Averaged profiles across all iterations of reverse translation, and all genes were generated and plotted using `matplotlib` [@Hunter2007].
+Code is available in \ref{reverse_translation_analysis}.

 ### tRNA Adaptation Index Calculations

 Relative tRNA Adaptation Index was calculated using the python module tAI (https://github.com/smsaladi/tAI).
 Metagene profiles and boxplots were created in python using `matplotlib` and `seaborn`  [@Hunter2007; @Waskom2014].
+Code for this analysis can be found in Appendix \ref{cds_codon_usage_analysis}.

 ### Hardcoded PG4 Analysis